3 minute read

 • Governance Without Bureaucracy

 Governance doesn’t have to mean red tape.
-When we set up the Americas Architecture Board and introduced RACI models, it wasn’t about adding hurdles—it was about speeding up decision-making and giving teams clarity.
+When we set up the global architecture governance forum and introduced RACI models, it wasn’t about adding hurdles—it was about speeding up decision-making and giving teams clarity.

 • Truth Over Comfort